 themes, by Isaac M. Thayer.

 - Name Mazes:

 A gallery of colored Mazes spelling out many names and words, by Mark Michell.

-A small gallery of high quality Mazes.
+Mazes: A small gallery of high quality Mazes.

 - Mazemaster International:

 Weave Mazes and books of them, often with a spiritual theme such as this chakra Maze,

 by David Anson Russo.